kavindukalinga/Unleashing-the-Power-of-Data/README.md

-# Unleashing-the-Power-of-Data
-With respect to real world data, went through the SDLC.
-Mainly covered Data reading, Data parsing, Creation of an efficient data structure, Organization, Enrichment of data, Basic statistical analysis.
+## 1. Basic Analysis
+With respect to a single data file [ refer the folder row_data.zip], please develop Python code that covers the following areas:

+1. Data reading

+2. Data parsing

+3. Creation of an efficient data structure

+4. Organization

+5. Enrichment of data

+6. Basic statistical analysis

+Use redex to data parsing.

+Use Pandas.Dataframe to store data.